EUMETSAT: Jason / Sentinel-6

 The Jason satellites were succeeded by the Sentinel-6 for the radar altimeter mission, part of the European Union's Copernicus Programme for Earth observation, with the objective of providing an operational service for high-precision measurements of global sea-level.
 This mission is implemented as a multi-partner cooperation between the European Commission and EUMETSAT, ESA, NOAA and NASA, with support from the French space agency, CNES.

 The mission, implemented through the two Sentinel-6/Jason-CS satellites (Sentinel-6 Michael Freilich and Sentinel-6B), aims to continue high precision ocean altimetry measurements in the 2020–2030 time-frame.
 A secondary objective is to collect high resolution vertical profiles of temperature, using the GNSS Radio-Occultation sounding technique, to assess temperature changes in the troposphere and stratosphere and to support Numerical Weather Prediction.

-The launch of the first satellite – Sentinel-6 Michael Freilich – occurred successfully on 21 November 2020 from Vandenberg AFB in California, USA on a SpaceX Falcon-9 launch vehicle.
+The launch of the first satellite – Sentinel-6A Michael Freilich – occurred successfully on 21 November 2020 from Vandenberg AFB in California, USA on a SpaceX Falcon-9 launch vehicle.
 The satellite was named in honour of Michael Freilich (oceanographer), an oceanographer and former director of NASA's Earth Science Division.
 Sentinel-6 Michael Freilich succeeded Jason-3 as the reference mission for satellite ocean altimetry in April 2022.

-The launch of Sentinel-6B is foreseen for late-2025, also on a SpaceX Falcon-9.
+The launch of Sentinel-6B took place in November 2025, also on a SpaceX Falcon-9 from Vandenberg Space Force Base.
+Sentinel-6B is foreseen to replace Sentinel-6A Michael Freilich as the prime satellite for the reference ocean altimetry mission in 2027.
+Thereafter, Sentinel-6A will move to an interleaved orbit, providing increased geospatial coverage and reduced revisit times.